CatotronExists/Scrimotron/README.md

 # UnitedOCE Bot
 A discord bot designed to help run UnitedOCE smoothly.

+Automating the process of check-ins, POI selections and creating team VCs for listen ins.
+Plus seasonal scoring and leaderboards.

-UnitedOCE is an Apex Legends tournament that runs every Sunday at 7pm Sydney time.
-Season 9 is expected to start in early 2024.
+UnitedOCE is an Apex Legends tournament based in OCE/APAC-South, that runs every Sunday at 7pm Sydney time.
+Currently on a break until PLQ are done, Season 9 is expected to start in early 2024.

 ## Commands
 - `/register`: Allows players to register for the tournament.